Wichita road crews work to clear streets

 “I’ve been doing it for so long, so I guess in a way, I’m kind of numb to it,” said James Goodenough, equipment operator.

-For fifteen years, Goodenough has been working to help keep the roads safe for drivers when winter weather hits.
+For 15 years, Goodenough has been working to help keep the roads safe for drivers when winter weather hits.

 “We plow the snow, we treat the roads, we look for hot spots that may be real dangerous on bridges and intersections where black ice or ice can build up,” said Goodenough.